mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 {{"demo": "ActionBarComponent.js"}}

-## Top bar
+## Popper paper

-The top bar is available on all picker components.
-It is located at the top of the picker's views.
+The popper paper is available on all picker components except `Static`.
+It adds a flexible way to extend what is rendered in the picker paper.
-You can provide any custom component to this slot.
-By default, it is empty.
+You can provide any custom component to this slot as long as it passes `children` down maintaining original picker behavior.
+In the example below we provide an example of implementing date range shortcuts using this slot.

-{{"demo": "TopBarComponent.js"}}
+{{"demo": "PopperPaperComponent.js"}}